 5. Start working out on your own.

-If you are working out on your own, I would love to provide a few great exercises and ideas to start you on your journey.
+If you are working out on your own, I would love to provide a few great exercises and ideas to start you on creating your postpartum workout.

 A few things to note: